 In The World According to Mister Rogers: Important Things to Remember, Fred Rogers echoed a similar thought to Lamott and wrote “Often when you think you're at the end of something, you're at the beginning of something else.
 I've felt that many times.
 My hope for all of us is that ‘the miles we go before we sleep’ will be filled with all the feelings that come from deep caring - delight, sadness, joy, wisdom - and that in all the endings of our life, we will be able to see the new beginnings.”

 Major League Baseball Hall of Fame Manager Tommy Lasorda navigated the chaos and learned firsthand how endings revolve around beginnings in his transition from player to manager.
-In three underwhelming seasons with the Brooklyn Dodgers and Kansas City Athletics, Lasorda pitched in 26 games, posted a 6.48 ERA, a 1.869 WHIP, and compiled a career record of 0-6.
+As Peter Richmond wrote in an April 30, 2013, article “By the age of twenty-two, Tom Lasorda was a successful minor league pitcher by trade, a left-hander with a curve ball and not a lot more.
+But he was distinguished by an insanely dogged belief in the possibility of things working out.
+His father had taught him that.
+On winter nights when he could not turn the heat on, Sabatino Lasorda would nonetheless present an unfailingly optimistic face to his family, and that was how Tom Lasorda learned that nothing could stomp on the human spirit if you didn't let it.”
+Lasorda would need to rely on such a belief to navigate his path through the minors.
+In three underwhelming seasons with the Brooklyn Dodgers and Kansas City Athletics, Lasorda pitched in only 26 games, compiled a career record of 0-6, and found his playing career over almost as soon as it started.
 When his professional playing career ended after three brief years Lasorda began a new chapter in his life as a coach and manager.

 During his remarkable career he compiled a 1,599–1,439 record as Dodgers manager, won two World Series championships in (1981 and 1988), four National League pennants, and eight division titles in his 20-year career as the Dodgers manager.
 If Lasorda had been a better player, if he decided to manager elsewhere, or if he failed to realize that the end of his playing career was the beginning of his coaching career, he would have traveled a completely different path in life.